-Reading exams consist of 40 questions and include exercises that aim to test for a variety of English reading skills such as reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.
+Reading exams consist of 40 questions and include exercises that aim to test a variety of skills such as reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument and recognising writers’ opinions, attitudes and purpose.

 IELTS Academic Reading Test:

-Reading subject matter includes three long texts, usually taken from books, journals, magazines and newspapers, which are more factual and clinical than those in the General Reading Test; more appropriate for those people entering university courses or seeking professional registration.
+Academic Reading Test includes three long texts, usually taken from books, journals, magazines and newspapers, which are more factual and clinical than those in the General Reading Test; more appropriate for those people entering university courses or seeking professional registration.

 IELTS General Reading Test:

-Reading subject matter includes extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines; texts which you are more likely to encounter on the day-to-day than those from the Academic Reading Test.
-This makes it a better test to take if you plan to immigrate to an English Speaking country, though not enter into particularly academic or professional spheres.
+General Reading Test includes extracts from books, magazines, newspapers, notices, advertisements, company handbooks and guidelines; texts which you are more likely to encounter on daily basis than those from the Academic Reading Test.
+This makes it a better test to take if you plan to emigrate to an English Speaking country, though not enter into particularly academic or professional spheres.